Sciss/KDTree/README.md

 // the closest point would be the original point at (5, 8).
 ```

-To improve performance, you should always use a `NNSolverOrchestrator`, which distributes the workload to a set number of threads.
-Using the orchestrator is pretty straightforward:
+You should always use a `NNSolverOrchestrator` to improve performance.
+It distributes the workload to a set number of threads.

+Using an orchestrator is just as easy:

 ```java
 int workerThreadsCount = Runtime.getRuntime().availableProcessors();